Frewacom/pywalfox/README.md

 ## Installation

+1. Install **either** through [PyPi](https://pypi.org/project/pywalfox/) **or** via the [Arch User Repository](https://aur.archlinux.org/packages/python-pywalfox/) (AUR), i.e.
-1. `pip install pywalfox`
+   - `pip install pywalfox` on any operating system that has the [Python Package Installer](https://github.com/pypa/pip) (`pip`)
+   - `paru -S python-pywalfox` on Arch Linux-based distributions, if you use [`paru`](https://github.com/morganamilo/paru) as your AUR helper
-2. `pywalfox install`
+2. Run `pywalfox install` in your terminal
 3. Get the Pywalfox add-on for
    - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/)
    - [Thunderbird](https://addons.thunderbird.net/en-US/thunderbird/addon/pywalfox/)
 4. Restart Firefox and/or Thunderbird
-5. Generate Pywal colors with your preferred method, use e.g. [this guide](https://github.com/dylanaraps/pywal/wiki/Getting-Started).
+5. Generate Pywal colors with your preferred method, use e.g. [this guide](https://github.com/dylanaraps/pywal/wiki/Getting-Started)
 6. Click the Pywalfox icon in the Firefox/Thunderbird UI to access the theme settings and click "Fetch Pywal colors".
-A theme generated from your Pywal colors should now be applied.
+This should apply a theme that uses your Pywal colors to the Firefox/Thunderbird GUI!

-The Python package installed through `pip` is the [Pywalfox native messaging application](https://github.com/Frewacom/pywalfox-native), which fetches your Pywal colors for the Pywalfox add-on, which in turn feeds them to the [Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).
+The Python package that we install in the first step is the [Pywalfox native messaging application](https://github.com/Frewacom/pywalfox-native), which fetches your Pywal colors for the Pywalfox add-on, which in turn feeds them to the [Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).

 *Please review the [Troubleshooting](#troubleshooting) section if something is not working correctly.*